cuppa-joe/dsame/README.md

 ###Usage

 **dsame** can decode EAS messages from the command line, directly from the output of an external command, or by capturing the ouput of a shell script/batch file or external program.
 Use `msg` for command line decoding.
 The `source` command is used to capture and decode the output of a script or program.
 Without one of these options, standard input is used.
 Press `CTRL-C` to exit the program.

+####Source Scripts

+Several sample source scripts and Windows batch files are provided in the `scripts` directory.
+If you are using a RTL-SDR device, edit the script to set the frequency, receiver gain and PPM error rate.

 ###Filtering Alerts